Starman (Ted Knight): Fictional character biography

 As Starman, Ted wears a caped costume of red and green topped with a helmet with a fin on the top.
-He uses a gravity rod (later cosmic rod) of his own invention which allows him to fly and manipulate energy.
+He uses a gravity rod (later cosmic rod) which allows him to fly and to manipulate energy, at times in a manner similar to Green Lantern's power ring.
+As Ted Knight, he is an astronomer and an expert scientist, having developed the rods himself.

 Initially intending the rod as a power source, Ted is convinced by his cousin, Sandra Knight / Phantom Lady, to use it to fight crime.
 In the original 1940s stories, Starman operated out of Gotham City, but this was retconned in the 1990s to Opal City.

-Starman's first recurring villain is Mist, an elderly scientist who wields an invisibility potion.
+Starman's first recurring villain is Mist, an elderly scientist who develops an invisibility potion that leaves only his head and hands visible.
 Starman's rogues gallery also includes Astra the Astrologist, Cuthbert Cain, Dr. Doog and the Secret Brotherhood of the Electron, and the Veil.

 He is a frequent ally of the FBI and a member of the Justice Society of America for much of the 1940s and, like other "mystery men" of the time, serves in the wartime All-Star Squadron.
 In 1942, Ted enlists in the U.S. Army Air Force and briefly serves as a pilot during World War II.

-At this time, the love of Ted's life is a woman named Doris Lee, who often chastises her layabout playboy boyfriend for his pretended laziness and hypochondria, unaware of Ted's costumed persona.
-Doris is murdered in the late 1940s, leading Ted to suffer a nervous breakdown.
+At this time, the love of Ted's life is Doris Lee, who often chastises her layabout playboy boyfriend for his pretended laziness and hypochondria, unaware of Ted's costumed persona.
+Doris is tragically murdered in the late 1940s, leading Ted to have a nervous breakdown.
+He is placed in a mental institution for a number of years as a result.